Donald Tusk set to take reins with pro-EU agenda in Poland

 President Andrzej Duda, a PiS ally, gave Mr Morawiecki the first shot at winning a confidence vote on the grounds that the nationalists remain the largest single party.

-However, PiS has virtually no allies in the new parliament – all but guaranteeing the defeat of Mr Morawiecki’s government six years to the day since he became premier.
+However, PiS has virtually no allies in the new parliament – guaranteeing the defeat of Mr Morawiecki’s government six years to the day since he became premier.

 Overtures to smaller parties brought no results, with one centre-right politician calling Mr Morawiecki’s interim cabinet a farce that was “unnecessarily prolonging the agony of this government”.

-In three days of political theatre, Mr Morawiecki is first addressing the parliament with a speech on Poland’s “past, future and greatness” before MPs vote on his fate.
+In three days of political theatre, Mr Morawiecki first addressed the parliament with a speech on Poland’s “past, future and greatness” before MPs vote on his fate.

 He said PiS’s conservative agenda “must win and will win”, although he conceded: “Maybe not yet today, not in this chamber”.